Inshal-git/3D-4DGIS-Project/README.md

 # How to Run
 Clone the repository to your local machine.

-Open the index.html file in a web browser (Firefox mainly) to view the visualization.
+Run the file in your IDE (Pycharm/ VS Code) or open the index.html file in a web browser (Firefox for best results).

-Interact with the map to explore the Karlsruhe Palace and read the historical information provided.
+Interact with the 3d visualisation of the Karlsruhe Palace on the map.